artsy/artsy.github.io/source/_posts/2012-10-09-how-to-run-rspec-test-suites-in-parallel-with-jenkins-ci-build-flow.markdown

 twitter-url: http://twitter.com/dblockdotorg
 blog-url: http://code.dblock.org
 ---
 We now have over 4700 RSpec examples in one of our projects.
-They are stable, using for the techniques described in an [earlier post](/blog/2012/02/03/reliably-testing-asynchronous-ui-w-slash-rspec-and-capybara/) and organized in [suites](/blog/2012/05/15/how-to-organize-over-3000-rspec-specs-and-retry-test-failures/).
+They are stable, using the techniques described in an [earlier post](/blog/2012/02/03/reliably-testing-asynchronous-ui-w-slash-rspec-and-capybara/) and organized in [suites](/blog/2012/05/15/how-to-organize-over-3000-rspec-specs-and-retry-test-failures/).
 But they now take almost 3 hours to run, which is clearly unacceptable.

 To solve this, we have parallelized parts of the process with existing tools, and can turn a build around in just under an hour.
 This post will dive into our [Jenkins](http://jenkins-ci.org/) build flow setup.